Pandananana/bio-inspired-control/exercises_week1/report.md

 plt.tight_layout()
 plt.show()
 ```
-Here is an image of the plot:
+Here is an image of the plot.
+We can see that the decision boundary line seperates the 2 classes perfectly, and that the nearest points of each class are rougly equidistance from the line.
+This is caused by us using the Sigmoid Activation function.

 ![alt text](image.png)

 ## 1.2